World Of Historical

 HEMA is based on historical practices and while it utilizes period weapons and sometimes protective equipment, generally speaking clubs engaging in HEMA practices are not engaging in historical re-enactment or LARPing, and most of the protective equipment used by HEMA practitioners are modern designs to improve safety.

 The origins of the modern HEMA movement are founded in scholarly research and experimental archaeology.
 It is now emerging into a sport but the hobby is still centered around recreating the fighting styles of historical European peoples based on surviving source material such as medieval manuscripts and booklets.
+You can learn more about the development of HEMA as a modern sport by reading our Timeline of the HEMA Movement article.

 That said, many people who practice HEMA may also engage in historical re-enactment, LARPing and other kinds of roleplaying activities and bring their knowledge of historical martial art techniques when participating in those other kinds of events.
 There are also some HEMAist who may put on specialty events which are reenactment in nature as part of their studies.